Orangutan's Vocal Feats Hint At Deeper Roots of Human Speech

 By then Rocky had already begun making an unusual call.
 "I knew none of our other orangutans made this vocalization," Shumaker says.
 "And he used it primarily as a way to get human attention."

-Shumaker and other scientists named these vocalizations "wookies" because they sound like the Star Wars character Chewbacca.
+Shumaker and other scientists named these vocalizations "wookies" because they sound like the Star Wars Wookiee character, Chewbacca.

-Wookies and jelly beans
+"Wookies" and jelly beans

 On the day of my visit with Rocky, it's very clear he uses wookies a lot.